bytebase/bytebase.com-old/content/blog/github-database-cicd-part-3-put-them-together.md

 ---

-Now that you have finished [Part One: SQL Review GitHub Actions](/blog/github-database-cicd-part-1-sql-review-github-actions) and [Part Two: GitOps workflow](/blog/github-database-cicd-part-2-github-database-gitops), this final part will guide you through putting them together to run the whole process.
+Now that you have finished [Part 1: SQL Review GitHub Actions](/blog/github-database-cicd-part-1-sql-review-github-actions) and [Part 2: GitOps workflow](/blog/github-database-cicd-part-2-github-database-gitops), this final part will guide you through putting them together to run the whole process.

 ![workflow](/static/blog/github-database-cicd-part-3-put-them-together/workflow.webp)

-As you may ask, during the GitOps process, we can configure SQL review in Bytebase console (the UI version), why do we need SQL review GitHub Actions?
-Actually, in real-world scenarios, code review including SQL files is done by **technical leaders** for business logic accuracy, while **DBAs** review the SQL for database mechanism optimization.
-Both these parties need SQL review as a tool.
-(Of course, you can skip either of them.)
+As you may ask, during the GitOps process, we can configure SQL review in Bytebase console UI version, why do we need SQL review GitHub Actions?
+Actually, in real-world scenarios, code review including SQL files is conducted by **technical leaders** to cover the business domain, while **DBAs** review the SQL to cover the database domain.
+Both parties need SQL review, they just look after different aspects.

 Let’s dig in and see how to do this!
-The detailed configuration was introduced in the previous two tutorials, refer to them first if you come across directly to this one.
+The detailed configuration is based on the previous two tutorials, check out them first if you come across directly to this one.

-## Step 1 - Reorganize the Folder and Files
+## Step 1 - Add Configure file for Prod Environment

 Repeat the steps in [Part 1- Enable SQL Review GitHub Action](/blog/github-database-cicd-part-1-sql-review-github-actions) to configure the **prod** environment.
 You now have two GitHub Actions configure files.
 Pay attention to **paths**, and **file-pattern**.